plumvillage/newsletter/src/en/articles/sr-trang-bo-de--advent-preserving-a-beautiful-tradition.md

 The cloud in the tea I drank this morning reminds me that the most accurate answer does not come from the intellect, or from the outside; it comes from the heart of everyone.

 While listening quietly to the Bible reading that evening, images of Jesus as a baby or bearing the cross, which I had seen since childhood floated to my mind's surface.
 Every image was beautiful.
 The lines on his face were as gentle as the lines sculptors often use to express the Buddha's boundless love.
 Buddha is beautiful and Jesus is beautiful.
 You are udumbara flowers that bloomed in the darkness of humanity.
 In that moment, I felt I had finally broken free from a narrow cage that has held so many generations captive.
 I am freeing my grandparents and parents from the idea of being a “Buddhist”.
 I am stretching my wings to soar higher and further in the vast sky of the mind.

+{% image "article/sr-trang-bo-de/IMG_0331.jpg" %}

 Thinking of Thay my heart warms.
 Thay opened the door for Buddhism’s essence to enter the west and at the same time, allowed Buddhists to discover the beauty of spiritual traditions in the west.
 Thanks to Thay, our generation is receiving a rich heritage of various spiritual flows - each beautiful, each worthy of respect.